1669 eruption of Mount Etna: Prelude

 Seismic activity at Mount Etna began on 25 February 1669 and increased over the next two weeks.
-It reached its zenith during the night of 10 and 11 March when earthquakes destroyed Nicolosi.
+It reached its peak during the night of 10 and 11 March when earthquakes destroyed Nicolosi.
 The seismic activity caused damage in Gravina, Mascalucia, Pedara and Trecastagni, and was felt as far away as Catania.
 A number of seismic events are reported in contemporaneous records but their timing and frequency are not known.
 Early activity that lasted until 9 March reflects the ascent of deep magma within the mountain while subsequent earthquakes were associated with the opening of the eruption fissure.
 These early events impacted a wider area than the later ones; earthquake activity diminished after the eruption had begun.

 Eruption commences and events at the vent

 After midnight on 11 March, the first fissure opened up on Etna between the Monte Frumento Supino cinder cone and Piano San Leo.
 This 2 meter wide and 9 km long fissure between 2800–1200 m elevation was accompanied by weak eruptive activity at its upper end and an intense glow on its lower end.
 During the afternoon of the same day, a second fissure opened and erupted lithics and ash clouds; historical records vary on the number of vents that became active.
 An alternative reconstruction of events envisages the development of several fissure segments between 950–700 m elevation, most of which underwent brief explosive and effusive eruptions.
 At 18:30, the main vent became active and lava began to flow from the second fissure from east of the Monte Salazara cone, close to Nicolosi, at 800–850 m elevation in Etna's southern rift zone.

 A fifth fissure segment south of the Monpilieri cinder cone was briefly active on 12 March and several vents – sources disagree on the exact number – became active on 12 March around the main vent with lava fountaining.
 The Monti Rossi cinder cone developed over the main vent and was almost fully formed by 13 March.